evan-kolberg/AdaptAbility-Mouse/README.md

 <hr>

 # How do I do this?
-1. Connect assemble Arduino as shown in the schematics and plug into your computer
+1. Connect assemble your hardware as shown in the schematics and plug into your computer
 2. Download this repo and open up the folder in VS Code (or any IDE)
 3. Edit the COM port number that your Arduino uses in both the .ino and .py files
 3. Create a virtual environment <em>~ Explained for VS Code below</em>